Stanford · SLAC · ATLAS @ CERN

 ✦ move your cursor

-I'm a Ph.D. student in Physics at SLAC and Stanford, working on the ATLAS experiment at the LHC at CERN, advised by Dr. Julia Gonski and Dr. Dong Su.
+I'm a Ph.D. candidate in Physics at SLAC and Stanford, working on the ATLAS experiment at the LHC at CERN, advised by Dr. Julia Gonski and Dr. Dong Su.
+I'm also an affiliated trainee of the A3D3 Institute under the NSF HDR program.

 Highlighted Research